-However, by conflating a statement by the U.S. Embassy in Cairo early Tuesday morning that condemned and apologized for an offensive, anti-Muslim video produced in the U.S.-- before the ambassador and three others were killed and before the administration responded to the violence and deaths -- Romney and his advisers appeared either opportunistic or intellectually dishonest.
+But by conflating a statement by the U.S. Embassy in Cairo early Tuesday morning that condemned and apologized for an offensive, anti-Muslim video produced in the U.S., which Secretary of State Hillary Rodham Clinton and others in the administration subsequently led to the violence and death, Romney and his advisers appeared either opportunistic or intellectually dishonest.

 SHOOT FIRST, AIM LATER